PassWeaver API

 Cache

-PassWeaver API makes use of a cache in order to avoid too much pressure on the database, especially in relation to permissions and folders tree for each user.
+PassWeaver API makes use of a cache in order to avoid too much pressure on the database, especially in relation to permissions and visible folders trees for each user.
 You can choose between these cache providers:

 - internal: when the “redis” configuration (see below) is false,